 It depends on the individual, but as a general rule, an educational setting can add a lot of benefits.
-Experiences such as taking constructive criticism on board, working in a team environment, or mentoring for example.
-Once you have gained some level of training or experience then, the key is to keep your skills and knowledge up-to-date.
+Experiences such as taking constructive criticism on board, working in a team environment, or mentoring, for example, can be extremely beneficial.
+Once you have gained some level of training or experience, the key is to keep your skills and knowledge up-to-date.

 Everyone is different, because their areas of expertise differ but generally, magazines like Computer Arts are good at covering a lot of areas, and there are plenty of free online graphic design courses to get you started.